 Table of Contents

 Preface.
-Foreword by Dr. Peter Piot, former Executive Director of UNAIDS.
+Foreword by Dr. Peter Piot, Director of the London School of Hygiene & Tropical Medicine, founding Executive Director of UNAIDS, and former Under Secretary-General of the United Nations.
 Acknowledgments.
 List of Tables.
 List of Figures.
 Case Study One: A Medical Anthropologist in Morocco: Social and Cultural Factors and HIV/AIDS.
 Case Study Two: Addressing a Global Cause in Local Contexts: Country Case Study of HIV/AIDS in Brazil.
 Case Study Three: Mexicom Designs a National Public Health HIV/AIDS Campaign.
 Case Study Four: Ross IVD: Global Marketing Issues for HIV Testing Products and Services.
 Case Study Five: Protectom: Selling Condoms, a Complex Business.
 Case Study Six: Global Pricing and Ethics of Marketing HIV/AIDS Drugs.
 Case Study Seven: Realsource India: HIV/AIDS in the Back Office to the World.
 Case Study Eight: Winthai: Initiating HIV/AIDS Company Action in a Reborn Epidemic.
 Case Study Nine: Woolworths South Africa.
 Case Study Ten: Designing a Company HIV/AIDS Program.
 Glossary.
 Notes.
 Index.

-Jean-Claude Usunier is a professor of marketing and international business at the University of Lausanne School of Business, Switzerland.
-His research interests deal with the cultural dimension of international marketing as well as with cross-cultural and comparative management.
-He has published ten books and over thirty articles in academic journals.
-His latest books are Marketing Across Cultures (with Julie Lee, 2005), International Business Negotiations (with Pervez Ghauri, 2003) and International and Cross-Cultural Management Research (1998).
+Jean-Claude Usunier is Honorary Professor of Marketing at HEC, University of Lausanne, Switzerland.
+His research interests include cultural dimensions of international marketing and cross-cultural and comparative management.
+He has published more than ten books and over thirty articles in academic journals.
+His latest books are Marketing Across Cultures (with Julie Anne Lee, 2012) and International and Cross-Cultural Management Research (with Hester van Herk and Julie Anne Lee, 2017).